Ipicazog/calplo/README.md

-# calplo

 RUDIMENTARY PROGRAM FOR FIRST CONSISTENCY CHECKING OF EQUATIONS

 YT video: https://youtu.be/oK2JOIbMpUo

-If copy, paste, and improvement, please share back
+*If copy, paste, and improvement, please share back

+    ·   SYSTEM

+        - Linux: copy the content of "packages_for_calculations_plots" in the terminal and press enter.
+Then write in the terminal python3 and drag "Calculations_&_Plots"

+        - WINDOWS: Compile "Calculations_&_Plots.py" with spyder or something like it.

     ·   OPERATIONS:

         - Addition:       +